fikihfirmansyah/fikihfirmansyah/README.md

 Hello! 👋 I'm Fikih, an aspiring programmer.
 I'm currently passionate about creating innovative and user-friendly web applications.

-I'm constantly learning and exploring new technologies to enhance my skills and stay up-to-date with the latest trends in Android development.
+I'm constantly learning and exploring new technologies to enhance my skills and stay up-to-date with the latest trends in Web development.
 If you're interested in collaborating or have any exciting project ideas, feel free to reach out!

 [![wakatime](https://wakatime.com/badge/user/5346ecae-279b-4a47-aa65-5ae244c88994.svg)](https://wakatime.com/@5346ecae-279b-4a47-aa65-5ae244c88994)